-Extensive desk-based research, together with corroborative evidence gathered from 6 Alpha's $Azimuth^{\emptyset}$ UXO database, identified four munitions related shipwrecks located within a 5km radius of the Study Site boundary.
-Three of these were sunk by naval mines during WWII near the Øresund (as presented at Section 5.3.2); whilst the fourth was the SS Bernlef, which sunk following an explosion as it was carrying a cargo of conventional munitions for dumping in 1945 (as presented at Section 5.6).
+Extensive desk-based research, together with corroborative evidence gathered from 6 Alpha's Azimuth® UXO database, identified two munitions related shipwrecks located within the northern OWF array, in addition to a further two such wrecks within a 5km radius of the Study Site boundary.
+All four vessels were documented as being sunk by naval mines during WWII (as presented at Section 5.3.2), with notable concentrations north towards the Øresund and south-west along convoy routes in the Cadet Channel towards the Kiel Canal.
+There is no evidence however, to suggest that these vessels were equipped with armaments of their own.

 The locations of these shipwrecks in relation to the Study Site, together with others in the wider area, are presented at Appendix 8.